Skip to main content

 2nd Set: Hawley 22, New London-Spicer 18

-Both teams entered Wednesday’s quarterfinals on a winning streak, but New London-Spicer really turned its season around with seven consecutive wins after a five-match losing streak.
+Both teams entered Thursday’s quarterfinals on a winning streak, but New London-Spicer really turned its season around with seven consecutive wins after a five-match losing streak.
 Hawley tried not to let its upset-minded opponent get confident, but the Wildcats scored five straight points just when the second set seemed out of reach.

 — Marcus Fuller